************************ By Damon Krane Athens News (Athens, Ohio) Wednesday, July 15, 2020 ************************

 Also, on September 28, 2019, Ethan Doerr (already facing two lawsuits alleging excessive force) twice punched in the face, tasered and, with fellow officers, pinned to the pavement African-American college student Ty Bealer before a crowd of outraged onlookers, all for Bealer’s alleged crime of attempting to elude police.
 Bealer’s charges were later reduced to minor misdemeanor disorderly conduct, equivalent in severity to a speeding ticket.

-After video of the arrest went viral, the OU chapter of the NAACP called APD’s use of force “extremely unnecessary,” and OU Student Senate denounced the “discriminatory and brutal behavior” of the arresting officers.
+After video of the arrest went viral, the Ohio University chapter of the NAACP called APD’s use of force “extremely unnecessary,” and OU Student Senate denounced the “discriminatory and brutal behavior” of the arresting officers.

 Although Pyle acknowledged at the conference that APD had not yet completed any investigation into the use of force, he nevertheless issued his conclusions that the arresting officers were “justified” and “restrained,” while declaring, “I don’t see racism in this incident.
 I just don’t.”
 Patterson, meanwhile, took the opportunity to accuse those critical of Bealer’s violent arrest of spreading “misinformation.”